aspose-total/Aspose.Total-Products/total/en/java/conversion/pptx-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to XLSM via Java or Online App" h2="On Premise Java API to export PPTX to XLSM without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render a wide range of file formats.
+It provides a powerful set of tools to convert PPTX file to XLSM in two simple steps.

+The first step is to export PPTX to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate, and convert presentations in various file formats.
+It provides a wide range of features to create, edit, and manipulate presentations.
+It also allows developers to export presentations to HTML format.

+The second step is to convert HTML to XLSM using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate, and convert spreadsheets in various file formats.
+It provides a wide range of features to create, edit, and manipulate spreadsheets.
+It also allows developers to convert HTML to XLSM format.

-You can convert PPTX file to XLSM via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPTX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSM.
+By using Aspose.Total for Java, developers can easily convert PPTX to XLSM in two simple steps.
+It provides a comprehensive set of tools to export PPTX to HTML and then convert HTML to XLSM.
+It is a powerful and reliable API that enables developers to create, manipulate, and convert a wide range of file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}